 Aquatabs are chemical water purification tablets that help neutralize viruses, bacteria, and Giardia cysts in backcountry water sources.
-The active ingredient is a form of chlorine which will purify clear, non-turbid water in 30-40 minutes.
+Their active ingredient is a form of chlorine that will purify clear, non-turbid water in 30-40 minutes.
 While you can use them on their own in certain circumstances, they’re best used in conjunction with a water filter that can remove parasites that Aquatabs can’t kill.

 With a shelf life of 4 years, Aquatabs are tiny pill-sized tablets that come in individually wrapped packets that you can open by hand without scissors.
 Each pill can purify 0.75 liters of contaminated water.
 Great.
 But if you stop and think about it for a moment, there aren’t a lot of bottles used by hikers that are 750 ml in size.
 Nalgene bottles are 1 liter, most soda bottles are 1 liter in size, most soft bottles are 1 or 2 liters in size, and hydration reservoirs are also usually 2-3 liters in size.
 Packaging pills to only purify 0.75 liters doesn’t seem like a very friendly packaging size for outdoor recreation.